 The Harvard Women’s Health Watch advises pregnant women.
 It says that “having more than one alcoholic drink per day puts the fetus at risk for various defects and disabilities.”14

 Thus, it suggests that expectant women should limit themselves to one drink per day.
-It notes that one drink is 12 ounces of beer, five ounces of dinner wine, or 1.5 ounces of spirits.
+It notes that one drink is 12 ounces of regular beer, five ounces of dinner wine, or 1.5 ounces of spirits liquor).

-Each of these standard drink siizes has the same amount of alcohol.
-That is, six-tenths of an ounce of pure alcohol.
+Each of these standard drinks has the same amount of alcohol.
+It’s six-tenths of an ounce of pure alcohol.

 There is even little evidence that occasional binge drinking during pregnancy seriously harms the fetus.
-That’s according to an analysis of medical research published in the 35 years between 1970 and 2005.
+That’s according to an analysis of medical research published in the 35 years.
 It analyzed over 3,500 studies.
 Binge drinking was having five or more alcoholic drinks per occasion.